logeshswell/sales-poc-server/README.md

   Swell + Coloro Demo
 </h1>

-A custom backend for Swell + Coloro Demo POC, which fetch the cart across multiple storefronts for the same user session.
+A Backend server for Swell + Coloro Demo, which fetch the cart across multiple storefronts for the same user session.
 It touches upon the following features:
 - Multi-Vendor Cart Management
+- Marketplace with Access control

 ## Prerequisites